trueos/trueos-docs/trueos-handbook/using.rst

 again.

-If the Ethernet network uses 802.1x authentication, check :guilabel:`Enable WPA authentication`, which will enable :guilabel:`Configure WPA`.
+If the Ethernet network uses 802.1x authentication, check :guilabel:`Enable WPA authentication`, which enable the :guilabel:`Configure WPA` button.
 Click this button to select the network and input the authentication values required by the network.

 By default, :guilabel:`Disable this network device` is unchecked.
-If this checkbox is marked, |trueos| will immediately stop the interface from using the network.
-The interface will remain inactive until this checkbox is unchecked.
+If this checkbox is filled, |trueos| immediately stops the interface from using the network.
+The interface remains inactive until this checkbox is unchecked.

 The :guilabel:`Advanced` tab, seen in :numref:`Figure %s <network4>`,